How to start a website with WordPress

 As you can see, there’s a ton happening here.
 So let’s go a little deeper.
 Each of the free themes is attractive, mobile responsive so they work great on computers and phones alike, and they’re easy to edit once you get the hang of the interface.

-However, random advertisements appearing at the bottom of each of your pages is something you want to avoid.
+However, you don’t want random advertisements appearing at the bottom of your web pages.
 This is why I strongly discourage using the 100% free plan.
 Especially if you want to give your best effort toward making this work for you.
 Notice as soon as you pay $4 per month for the “personal” plan, the ads disappear.
 That’s only $48 per year (it’s cheaper to pay annually).
 It’s worth it.

-The WordPress branding in the footer of your pages doesn’t bother me.
+The WordPress branding in the footer doesn’t bother me.
 It’s discrete enough that it doesn’t interfere with your site.
 Plus, I’m happy to let people know that my site is a WordPress site.

 PRO TIP: Don’t over do it!
 You buy the most expensive site out of the gates, write one post and half a homepage and call it quits… poor investment.
 Also, don’t overthink it.
 As I said, you definitely don’t want ads popping up on your site, but if you realize you need more from your site after you purchase a plan, upgrades are simple and seamless.